ScottWe/solidity-1/tutorials/6_comp_invars.md

 }
 ```

-Let's also add a placeholder predicate for the compositional invariant.
-As
+Let's also add a placeholder method for the compositional invariant.
+As `True`
-`True` is always compositional, let's use that:
+is always compositional, we will use that:

 ```cpp
 int invariant(struct Manager *c0)